top of page

 What Happens After My Mortgage Application Is Submitted?

-If you have already received a mortgage in principle agreement and you have now sent off your full application, the mortgage process is underway - it is now simply a waiting game.
-Your lender will work behind the scenes following your application to get a valuation survey and check over all your documentation and information.
+If you have already received a mortgage in principle agreement and you have now sent off your full application, the mortgage process is underway.
+It is now simply a waiting game.
+Your lender will work behind the scenes, instruct their valuation and check over all your documentation and information.
 Timescales wise the process should take no longer than two to three weeks, although lenders can often work quicker. (and slower at times!)

 Your application should proceed smoothly.
 Occasionally, the lender may request additional information.
-As long as you provide this promptly, your application is likely to be formally approved.
-If you are working with a mortgage broker, they will actively follow up with the lender to ensure a swift and positive outcome.
+As long as you provide this promptly, your application is likely to be approved.
+If you are working with a mortgage broker, they will actively follow up with the lender to keep everything on track.
 If you decide to apply directly to the lender, you will need to handle these follow-ups yourself.

 A model home beneath a magnifying glass, highlighting the significance of conducting a thorough home survey when purchasing property.